Home > Living and Working Well > Health Conditions > Cancer

 Sources: Cancer survival: Index for sub-Integrated Care Boards, 2005 to 2020 - NHS DigitalCancerData

-Cancer and equality
+Cancer and inequality

 National and local strategies (current best practices)

-Risk Factors
+Risk factors

 Risk factors for cancer broadly fall into three categories: genetic/hereditary, environmental, and lifestyle/behaviour risks.
-Cancer Research UK published work on the number of cancer cases in the UK that could be prevented by known lifestyle and environmental factors.4,5 The list below is taken from this work and lists factors which increase cancer risk, in order of relative magnitude:
+Cancer Research UK published work on the number of cancer cases in the UK that could be prevented by known lifestyle and environmental factors.4,5 The list below is taken from this work and lists factors which increase cancer risk, in order of relative impact:

 • Tobacco - smoking any form of tobacco, or exposure to environmental tobacco smoke